TeriakiSauce/Scrabble/README.md

 ##### [Board](src/Board.java)

-Provides a way for the [Game](src/Game.java) class to update and check specific cells within the board.
+Provides a way for the [game](#Game) class to update and check specific cells within the board.
 Also, until a GUI is implemented, provides a way to get a string representation of the board, used periodically throughout the application.

 ##### [Cell](src/Cell.java)